More Than Just a List of Questions

 4. Address Objections Before They’re Asked

 Great FAQ pages aren’t just reactive—they’re proactive.
-Use this space to handle client hesitations head-on.
+Use this space to tackle client hesitations head-on.

 Examples:

-• “What if I’m not happy with the design?”
+- “What if I’m not happy with the work?”

-Think of your FAQs as silent sales reps—helping skeptical users move closer to a decision.
+Think of your FAQs as silent sales reps that are helping skeptical users move closer to a decision.

 5. Make It a Hub, Not a Dead End